Regard is a prevalent waterproofing material used to establish a ceaseless waterproof membrane barrier on stone and tile floors.

 Can You Skim Over Redgard?

-A skim coat is formulated with a curing technology that gets rids of installation issues or bond failure.
-Also, it helps in handling the staining of resilient flooring as a result of excess moisture.
+A skim coat is formulated with a curing technology that removes installation issues or bond failure.

 Skim coat is suitable on a variety of surfaces such as:

 However, using this product on redgard can fail to work if you don’t adhere to the following exceptions.

 - Avoid using a skim coat when temperatures drop below 50 degrees F.

 - It would help if you never used it over cushion-backed vinyl floors.

 How Long Should Mud Bed Cure Before Redgard?

 The mud bed should stay for nearly 24 hours before the redgard is installed.
 Suppose you apply redgard on it prematurely; the topcoat will eventually peel off with time.